jdortiz/Malometer/README.md

    this context with concurrency type private queue.
 3. Remember to set the persistent coordinator of this context to the existing one.
-4. Change the creation main managed object context so it uses main queue concurrency type.
-5. Change the context used as parameter for the importer method to the background one.
+4. Change the context used as parameter for the importer method to the background one.
 6. Run the app and wait for 15 seconds.
 Why doesn't it appear?
 7. Use =sqlite3= to query the database to check if the data has been imported in saved.
 8. Stop the app and delete the database.

-Comments about:
-- Notice the interface doesn't stop responding.
-- Why one moc doesn't know about the changes in the other one.
-- I don't assign an undoManager to the background MOC.
-It would be a waste.

 ### Making the main context aware of the changes in the other (10 min) ###